-Alexa for Windows 10: What you can and can't do with Alexa on the PC
+Alexa for Windows 10 and 11: What you can and can't do with Alexa on the PC

-The Alexa app is available in the Microsoft Store for any Windows 10 PC user to download and try.
+The Alexa app is available in the Microsoft Store for any Windows 10 or 11 PC user to download.
 Here's what you need to know about Alexa on the PC and how it works.

 How to get started with Alexa on a PC

-First, download the Alexa app from the Windows 10 Microsoft Store here.
+First, download the Alexa app from the Microsoft Store.
 If it came pre-installed on your PC, you have what Microsoft and Amazon are calling an "Alexa built-in PC".

 Either way, launch the app, and then sign in to your Amazon account (or create one if you are new).
 Finally, just tap the Alexa button and ask a question.
 Try asking, "Alexa, what's the weather like right now?"